tyDLin/tydlin.github.io/_pages/about.md

 Welcome to my homepage!

 I am an assistant professor in the [Department of Industrial Engineering and Operations Research (IEOR)](https://ieor.columbia.edu/) at Columbia University.
-My research interests lie in optimization, machine learning, game theory and social network.
+My research interests lie in game theory, machine learning, optimization and social network.

 I obtained my Ph.D. in Electrical Engineering and Computer Science at UC Berkeley, where I was advised by Professor [Michael I. Jordan](https://people.eecs.berkeley.edu/~jordan/) and was associated with the Berkeley Artificial Intelligence Research (BAIR) group.
 From 2023 to 2024, I was a postdoctoral researcher at the Laboratory for Information & Decision Systems (LIDS) at Massachusetts Institute of Technology, working with Professor [Asuman Ozdaglar](https://asu.mit.edu/).
 Prior to that, I received a B.S. in Mathematics from Nanjing University, a M.S. in Pure Mathematics and Statistics from University of Cambridge and a M.S. in Operations Research from UC Berkeley.